 The Leventis Foundation

-Former staff linked to the initiative include: Dr Myrto Hatzimichali (now Lecturer in Classics at the University of Cambridge), whose research focuses on intellectual life and scholarship in first century BC Alexandria and its influence in the Mediterranean World; Dr Boris Chrubasik (now Assistant Professor of Greek History and Classics at the University of Toronto), who works on the history of the Eastern Mediterranean from the Achaemenid to the late Hellenistic period, with a particular focus on the history of power from both a central and a local perspective; Dr Gaelle Coqueugniot, who works on public centres, administration and archives in the Hellenistic world, especially in the Seleucid kingdom; and Dr Erica Rowan (Lecturer in Classical Archaeology at Royal Holloway), whose research examines diet and food pathways in the ancient Mediterranean, including the archaeological and archaebotanical remains from Herculaneum.
+Former staff linked to the initiative include: Dr Myrto Hatzimichali (now Senior Lecturer in Classics at the University of Cambridge), whose research focuses on intellectual life and scholarship in first century BC Alexandria and its influence in the Mediterranean World; Dr Boris Chrubasik (now Associate Professor of Greek History and Classics at the University of Toronto), who works on the history of the Eastern Mediterranean from the Achaemenid to the late Hellenistic period, with a particular focus on the history of power from both a central and a local perspective; Dr Gaelle Coqueugniot, who works on public centres, administration and archives in the Hellenistic world, especially in the Seleucid kingdom; and Dr Erica Rowan (Lecturer in Classical Archaeology at Royal Holloway, University of London), whose research examines diet and food pathways in the ancient Mediterranean, including the archaeological and archaebotanical remains from Herculaneum.

 The Foundation’s generous funding has also enabled the holding of a number of conferences on themes related to the research of the Leventis Lecturer and postdoctoral researchers: